Pullback of forces in Ukraine’s rebel east is delayed

 France and Germany brokered a 2015 peace agreement that envisaged granting a wide autonomy for the rebel east and holding a local election there, but the deal has stalled.

-Ukraine’s newly elected President Volodymyr Zelenskiy has pushed for the vote in the east, but says a lasting cease-fire must come first.
+Ukrainian President Volodymyr Zelenskiy has pushed for the vote in the east, but says a lasting cease-fire must come first.

+Last week, Ukraine, Russia and Russia-backed separatists on Tuesday signed a tentative agreement on guidelines for holding the election.

+The agreement triggered protests in the Ukrainian capital, where some described it as a major concession to Russia.
+About 15,000 demonstrators rallied on Kyiv’s main square under placards “Shame!” and “No to capitulation!”